Best hobs on the market: from induction hobs to gas hobs

 When it comes to size, hobs with four, or even five, cooking zones will usually fit a standard 60cm base unit.
 And don’t forget to budget for professional installation by a Gas Safe installer or registered electrician before buying your new hob.

 Which hob is best?

 We have broken down the top selling points for the five most popular hobs on the market right now, including classic gas hobs and increasingly popular ceramic hobs, to help you decide which hob is best for your kitchen.

 If you're planning on renovating your kitchen entirely, then be sure to check out how to give your kitchen a brand new look on a budget and our buyer's guides to the best electric ovens and best washing machines in the UK too!

-Best induction hobs in the UK
+Best hobs for sale in the UK in 2022

 Best for easy cleaning